whiscard/openmrs-docker/README.md

 ### OPENMRS_DATABASE_SCRIPT

 The full path and file name to the compressed (zipped) database population script.
 If not defined the demo data for the specified image will be used.

+### EXCLUDE_OPENHMIS

+Tells the script to not download and install the OpenHMIS modules.
+This parameter simply needs to be set to something, the value does not matter.

 # User Feedback